CollinLBauer/spr-2020/csci-345/Homework/hw1/Lally_Bauer_HW1/README.md

 testUserNo: NotGonnaWork will not print to the file, since the password doesn't follow any of the five rules.
 This will test the worst case for all rules.
 The number of hashes not found will print to the console.

+We attempted both multithreading and multiprocessing to increase efficiency, however, the way we implemented those concepts actually slowed it down.
+It was our first time attempting to implement either.